 PDF download Download Article

-1. Be creative with a witty closer, like "Thanks for letting me talk this long."
-Adding a touch of wit or humor to the end of your presentation can be a super creative way to express your appreciation.
+1. Adding a touch of wit or humor to the end of your presentation can be a super creative way to express your appreciation.
 It might even get you a few laughs!
-Just keep in mind that your thank-you phrase should be appropriate for the tone of your presentation.[1]
+Just keep in mind that your thank-you phrase should be appropriate for the tone of your presentation.[5]
 If you're speaking to co-workers, students, or family members, try one of these creative, lighthearted phrases to end your presentation.

 • "Thanks for letting me talk this long."